-5.3 This review covered the following areas on the Grantham site:

-• Childrens outpatients - Kingfisher
+- 5.3 This review covered the following areas on the Grantham site: - · Childrens outpatients Kingfisher - 5.3.1 Areas with a template change are noted below:

 Outpatients Dept. will have a conversion of Band 2 to Band 3 role within the service and this is included within the Appendix.
 Review in 3 months.